Rahix/tbot/doc/configuration.rst

         # Name of the toolchain to be used.
 Toolchains are defined
         # in the lab config
         "toolchain": "cortexa8hf-neon",
-        # which U-Boot defconfig to use
-        "defconfig": "corvus_defconfig",

         "power": {
             # Command to power on the board